davenfroberg/ubc-class-bot/README.md

   <img alt="badge-codesize" src="https://img.shields.io/github/languages/code-size/davenfroberg/ubc-class-bot?style=for-the-badge">
 </p>

-## What is UBC Class bot?
+## What is UBC Info bot?
-UBC Class Bot is a Discord bot for UBC's class Discord server.
-It provides miscelaneous information about UBC like information about courses, professors, and buildings.
+UBC Info Bot is a Discord bot for UBC Discord servers.
+It provides miscelaneous information about UBC like information about courses, professors, buildings, and routes.

 ### Platforms
 - Discord